OWASP/CheatSheetSeries/cheatsheets/Laravel_CheatSheet.md

 ## Cross Site Scripting (XSS)

-[XSS attacks](https://owasp.org/www-community/attacks/xss/) are injection attacks where malicious scripts (such as Javascript code snippets) are injected into trusted websites.
+[XSS attacks](https://owasp.org/www-community/attacks/xss/) are injection attacks where malicious scripts (such as JavaScript code snippets) are injected into trusted websites.

 Laravel's [Blade templating engine](https://laravel.com/docs/blade) has echo statements `{{ }}` that automatically escape variables using the `htmlspecialchars` PHP function to protect against XSS attacks.